Diwali Decoration Ideas

-- Mega Diwali hamper – If you buy this giftbox of Diwali decor, it’ll be hard to part with it.
-It comes with a beautiful clutch, block printing elephant key holder, studded menakari elephants, printing blocks for decorations, and a few more exquisite items.
+- Mega Diwali hamper – If you buy this gift box of Diwali decor, it’ll be hard to part with it.
+It comes with a beautiful clutch, block printing elephant key holder, studded meenakari elephants, printing blocks for decorations, and a few more exquisite items.

 Where to buy festive Indian home decor

-- Desi favors – great place to shop for decor for any festival, and they have a good collection of party favors too.
+- Desi Favors – a great place to shop for decor for any festival, and they have a good collection of party favors too.

-- Shagun arts and crafts – I bought a ton of Diwali decor from this online store.
-I am yet to recieve them and when I do, I’ll update this post with pictures.
+- Shagun Arts and Crafts – I bought a ton of Diwali decor from this online store.
+I am yet to receive them, and when I do, I’ll update this post with pictures.

 - Etsy – I love to shop at this online store.
 Just make sure to keep an eye on the shipping costs before you decide which vendor to buy from.

-Indian dinner party planning (menu ideas + recipes) – Let’s take the stress out of planning for Indian dinner parties.
+How to host an Indian party (sample menus + recipes) – Let’s take the stress out of planning for Indian dinner parties.
 Get recipes, sample menus, ideas for a potluck, and loads of tips/tricks to make your next party a huge success!

 Diwali sweets and snacks – Check out these easy-to-make Diwali snacks & sweets to share this festive season.